Vantiq/vantiq-extension-sources/udpSource/README.md

 then the resulting map would be exactly the same, as the Map in lvl2 would have been overwritten by the new value.

 ## Licensing
-This library will be licensed under the the [MIT License](https://opensource.org/licenses/MIT).
+The source code in this library is licensed under the the [MIT License](https://opensource.org/licenses/MIT).

-This program uses several licensed libraries. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT). logback is licensed under either the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html) or [Lesser GPL v2.1](www.gnu.org/licenses/old-licenses/lgpl-2.1.html), at the licensee's discretion.
+This library uses several licensed libraries, some of which are more restrictive than the MIT license. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT). logback is licensed under either the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html) or [Lesser GPL v2.1](www.gnu.org/licenses/old-licenses/lgpl-2.1.html), at the licensee's discretion.
 This library is optional, and can be replaced with another slf4j implementation if you wish to reduce the license restrictions.
 To do so, replace the line `compile "ch.qos.logback:logback-classic:1.2.3"` with your own import, or remove that line for no logging.